davidcreativeuk/nidirect-prototypeForm/userGuide.md

 * the change links on the 'check page' go to the correct 'form page'
 * once the value has been updated and submitted on a 'form page' it returns to the 'check page' with the new value displayed

-3. The main cause of errors is normally due to a duplicate `id`.
+3. The main cause of errors is normally due to:
+    * an input or error component with a duplicate `id`
+    * an input or error component with no `id`

     Make sure each input and error component in your prototype has a unique `id`.